Malcolm Smith (American politician): Controversies

-In August 2008, Smith held a golf-outing fundraiser for a group of 75 lobbyists, who each paid up to $75,000 to attend.
-One lobbyist who attended told the New York Post that Smith told the assembled group that giving him campaign contributions was akin to an IPO, in that they "should get in early because then it doesn't cost as much.
-The longer you wait to get in... the more it will cost you and if you don't get in at all, then it will be painful."
-The lobbyist said that, after these remarks, "people were looking around the room in disbelief."

 In 2010, a federal grand jury investigated Smith's involvement in various nonprofit groups.

 In 2010, Smith stated that if the Democrats retained control of the State Senate in the 2010 elections, he would direct his caucus to use gerrymandering and "draw the lines so that Republicans will be in oblivion for the next twenty years."
 The Democrats lost control of the chamber in that election and his threat would not be fulfilled.

 Criminal trial and conviction

 On April 2, 2013, Smith was arrested by the FBI on federal corruption charges.

 Smith's trial, along with the trial of co-defendants Dan Halloran, Joseph J. Savino, Vincent Tabone, and Joseph Desmaret, began in the Federal Court in White Plains, New York, on June 1, 2014.
 Shortly after the trial started, it became known that some conversations that had been secretly recorded and could be used as evidence were in Yiddish, and that prosecutors had not given those recordings to the defense.
-Because the Yiddish amounted to more than 28 hours on the recordings, which would have taken weeks to translate and transcribe, Smith and some of the defendants were granted a mistrial on June 17, 2014.
+The Yiddish amounted to more than 28 hours on the recordings, which would have taken weeks to translate, transcribe, and analyze.
+This would have pushed what would have been a two-week trial well into July.
+After four of the jurors contended a longer trial would interfere with work and child care, Smith and some of the defendants were granted a mistrial on June 17, 2014.
 Halloran did not request a mistrial, and was convicted of the charges against him.

-At Smith's second trial, he was convicted on February 5, 2015 of all the corruption charges he faced.
+At Smith's second trial, he was convicted on February 5, 2015, of all the corruption charges he faced.
 Those charges included conspiracy, wire fraud, travel act bribery, and extortion.
 The jury deliberated only briefly before returning with the guilty verdict.
 On July 1, 2015, Judge Kenneth M. Karas sentenced Smith to seven years in prison.

 As of July 2019, Smith was incarcerated at the federal penitentiary in Lewisburg, Pennsylvania.
-In May 2021, it was reported that the Federal Bureau of Prisons consented to Smith's release to home confinement to serve out the final months of his sentence.
-The release came amid the impact of the COVID-19 pandemic on prisons.
 The Bureau of Prisons' Inmate Locator lists Smith's status as "Released" as of October 22, 2021.